ICF Safe Rooms

 What is a safe room?

 A safe room is a hardened structure specifically designed to meet FEMA criteria and provide life-safety protection in extreme wind events, including tornadoes and hurricanes.
 To be considered a FEMA safe room, the structure must be designed and constructed to the guidelines specified in FEMA P-361 – to which the drawings in FEMA P-320 were designed.
 If needed, a design professional can be consulted to verify that the safe room meets or exceeds the guidelines found in FEMA P-361.
-Additionally, all applicable Federal, State, and local codes must be followed.
-When questions arise pertaining to the differences between FEMA P-361 and conflicting codes or standards, the most conservative criteria should apply.
+It’s important to ensure that all applicable Federal, State, and local codes are followed.
+Also, keep in mind that when questions arise pertaining to the differences between FEMA P-361 and conflicting codes or standards, the most conservative criteria should apply.

 FEMA Resources – https://www.fema.gov/media-library/assets/documents/2009